tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): Does the ruler in a raw data file have a maximum limit?
 Is there another method to find out where individual fields begin and end?
 - Question (aguenane−stat6250): If you wanted to name a new variable NewBalance, when do you need to specify it in the exact case you wanted stored and when can you specify the name in uppercase, lowercase, or mixed case?
 - *Question* (ldai4-stat6250): Which variable need to add a $ before the name in using column input to read fields in any order?
+- *Question*(kamirneni-stat6250): Can date be assigned to variables, if yes, how?